-Professionals in human resource management are charged with helping their organizations create a strong, sustainable workforce.
+Human resource management and other company leaders are charged with helping their organizations create a strong, sustainable workforce.
 As part of that, many HR managers are big proponents of cross-training employees.
 And its easy to see why.

 In the world of sports, athletes use a variety of exercises to build different muscles and skills.
 This cross-training strategy helps make athletes faster, stronger, and less prone to overuse and injury.

-In the workplace, cross-training involves teaching an employee who was hired to do one job function the skills he or she needs to perform other job functions.1 And it can result in benefits similar to athletic cross-training: a workforce that is versatile, agile, better performing, and less prone to burnout.
+In the workplace, cross-training involves teaching employees who were hired to do one job function the skills they need to perform other job functions.1 And it can result in benefits similar to athletic cross-training: a workforce that is versatile, agile, better performing, and less prone to burnout.

-Here are five reasons to include cross-training as part of your human resource management strategy:
+Here are five reasons why cross-training is a smart human resource management strategy:

 1. Workforce Stability

 Sudden resignations.
 Sick leave.
 Long-term disability.
 Sabbaticals.
 As an HR manager, you will inevitably help guide your organization through these types of unforeseeable circumstances.
 When a human resource management strategy includes cross-training employees, organizations are better prepared to fill gaps quickly, stabilize workflow and productivity, and protect the bottom line—even in the face of unexpected workforce shortages.

 2. Employee Growth and Development

 Effective human resource management requires thoughtful and strategic employee development.
 Employees may come to you with a narrowly focused college degree and experience, but cross-training can expose them to new opportunities and challenges beyond the jobs they were hired to do.
 Online education is a great option for helping your staff members diversify their work experiences, expand their skill set, and become more valuable contributors to the organization’s success today and in their future roles within the company.

 3. Reenergized Employees